Gavin1937/pbd_epub_builder/README.md

     -cover COVER_FILENAME       string, relative path to cover image file inside data folder.
 Default None. default use cover image of the first novel in the series.

+    -series_caption CAPTION_TXT string, if supplied, add a caption/简介 page after cover page with the content supplied.

     -v | --verbose              flag to enable verbose mode